 Apply a skinny layer of Stratamed directly to the affected area.

 Step 3 A without secondary dressing: Allow the gel to dry

 When applied correctly, Stratamed should be dry in 5–6 minutes.
 If it takes longer to dry, you have probably used too much.
 Gently remove any excess gel with a tissue or paper towel and allow the drying process to continue.

 Apply a thin layer of Stratamed, then cover with a secondary dressing.
 Drying is not necessary.
 Stratamed should be reapplied when changing the dressing, when checking the wound progress, or as your doctor advises.

 Once dry, Stratamed can be covered with clothes, sunscreen or cosmetics.

 Remove from skin

-Excess Stratamed on your hands can be easily removed by washing them with liquid soap and warm water.
+Excess Stratamed on your hands can be easily removed with liquid soap and warm water.
 Repeat if necessary.

 Remove from clothes